Skip to main content

 Overview

-Dr. Marquine is Associate Professor in the Department of Medicine (Geriatrics Division) and the Department of Psychiatry and Behavioral Sciences, and is Associate Scientific Director for Research Career Development in the Duke Aging Center.
+Dr. Marquine is Associate Professor in the Department of Medicine (Geriatrics Division) and the Department of Psychiatry and Behavioral Sciences, and Associate Scientific Director for Research Career Development and Co-Director of the Postdoctoral Research Training Program at the Duke Aging Center.
 She is a bilingual (Spanish/English) Latina clinical scientist and neuropsychologist.
-Her research focuses on addressing neurocognitive disparities in aging and promoting health equity.
+Her research focuses on addressing neurocognitive disparities in aging, with a focus on providing digital solutions to these disparities.
 Click here to view Dr. Marquine's current grants.

 Current Appointments & Affiliations